MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-docker-apps-with-vscode.md

 For real projects, you will typically clone the repo.
 For this tutorial, we have created a ZIP file containing the application.

-1. Download the source for the app from the [Docker](https://github.com/docker/getting-started) repo.
-   You can download the ZIP file for the repo.
-   To download the ZIP file, use the green **Code** button and choose **Download ZIP**.
-   Open the ZIP file and Extract All to extract the source of the app from the *app* folder to a folder on your hard drive.
+1. Go to the [Docker Getting Started Tutorial](https://github.com/docker/getting-started) repo, and then select **Code** > **Download ZIP**.
+Once the file is downloaded, extract its contents.

    ![Screenshot showing the green Code button and Download ZIP option](media/download-zip.png)

-1. Once extracted, use VS Code to open the project.
+1. In VS Code, select File > Once extracted, use VS Code to open the project.
    You should see the `package.json` and two subdirectories (`src` and `spec`).

     ![Screenshot of Visual Studio Code opened with the app loaded](media/ide-screenshot.png)